Solid Waste Lesson Plan: The Magic of Waste-to-Energy!

 Indoors.
 Classroom, auditorium or all-purpose room.

 Using the overheads and provided materials, a speaker will combine a visual presentation with audience participation to communicate key areas of emphasis.
-Those key areas emphasize recycling, waste reduction, and an illustration of exactly how a waste-to-energy facility operates,
+Those key areas emphasize recycling, waste reduction, and an illustration of exactly how a waste-to-energy facility operates.

-Quiz questions (and answers) will be provided for teacher use.
 Students will be able to describe the basics of how a waste-to-energy facility works, understand the environmental benefits of using waste-to-energy to manage garbage, and identify the components of an integrated system of managing waste (waste reduction, reuse, recycling, landfilling, waste-to-energy).

 - Schedule an actual tour of the York County Resource Recovery Center (Call 717-845-1066 to schedule a visit).